Keeping Their Powder, Why?

 Now you know.

-I first visited on Powder Hollow’s opening weekend – something I tend to avoid, but I was in the area – and was hugely impressed with the set-up.
-Not to mention, the entire model of this place is pretty cool.
+I first visited this place on Powder Hollow’s opening weekend – something I tend to avoid, but I was in the area – and was initially impressed with the set-up.
+Not to mention that when Powder Hollow opened, their business model was somewhat new in Connecticut.

-Powder Hollow is on the new breed (as far as Connecticut goes) pioneered, in a way, by Firefly, perfected by Broad Brook, and nicely aped by Powder Hollow.
+Powder Hollow is one the breed of breweries pioneered, in a way, by Firefly, perfected by Broad Brook, and nicely copied by Powder Hollow.
 That is, it is a neighborhood brewery.
 It’s a local pub where the beer is brewed onsite.
-Distribution was not in the cards during Year One, and that was fine.
 Powder Hollow built a local fan base of an after work crowd and weekend locals.
+(This model is now prevalent all over the country, but back in 2014, it really wasn’t here.)

 It’s always interesting to me how divergent new brewery set-ups can be these days.
 McManus had a plan, he put it together, and got it done.
 And it’s working.